 New v Old Sovereigns - Which Are The Best Buy?

-It depends.
+When it comes to deciding whether its best to purchase newly minted gold full sovereigns, or old sovereign coins, unfortunatly, there is no universally applied answer.
 If you are looking to get the most gold for your money, old sovereigns (secondary market sovereigns) sold as bullion coins are the best option for gold investors.
 These are closely followed by newly minted bullion sovereigns.

 What Is A Secondary Market Sovereign?